Penti-Con Weapons & Prop Policy

 Bows must not be strung, meaning there may be no string, cord, or other similar materials connecting the ends of the bow.

-We will have peace bonding at the control booth, and all weapons must be tagged by the control booth.
+We will have peace bonding at the Cosplay Repair Booth, and all weapons must be tagged by the Cosplay Repair Booth.
 By having your weapon peace bonded you agree you won't hurt anyone with it or point it at anyone with malice.
 Posing for photos with weapons pointing is fine however so long as it's consensual between parties.

-This document will be present at the control booth and be required to be read in order to declare your item peace bonded.
+This document will be present at the Cosplay Repair Booth and be required to be read in order to declare your item peace bonded.

 If you are unsure if your prop is okay to bring or require further clarification please email our cosplay coordinator at email@example.com